 People with Medicare who opt for Original Medicare (Part A and Part B, with a Medicare Supplement) can purchase a separate Part D policy to cover prescription drugs.
 Meanwhile, Medicare recipients who opt for Medicare Advantage plans (Part C) usually find Part D coverage is bundled into their policy.

-Either way, under a government formula, Medicare Part D coverage comes with a deductible and various out-of-pocket costs for different types of drugs.
+Under a government formula, Medicare Part D coverage comes with a deductible and various out-of-pocket costs for different types of drugs.
 Once drug plan members pay more than $6,350 out of pocket for their medications, they enter Catastrophic Coverage.
-From that point on, the beneficiary pays the greater of $3.60 for generics and $8.95 for brand-name drugs, or 5 percent co-insurance for all medicines.
+From that point on, the beneficiary pays the greater of $3.60 for generics and $8.95 for brand-name drugs, or 5% coinsurance for all medicines.

 That’s where the problem begins.
-There is no lifetime limit on this 5 percent co-insurance.
+There is no lifetime limit on this 5% co-insurance.
 Even after you spend $6,350 each year on drugs, you’ll have to pay something for the rest of the calendar year, no matter how expensive the drugs you need may be.

 One example: Before hitting Catastrophic Coverage, one could pay over $6,500 for Idhifa, a drug to treat leukemia.
 Once in Catastrophic Coverage, the cost drops to $1,300.
 (Costs can vary depending on location and drug plan.)

-Although 5 percent may sound reasonable — and it often can be — for very expensive drugs that didn’t exist when Medicare Part D was introduced in 2006, it can quickly become unaffordable for many people.
+Although 5% may sound reasonable — and it often can be — for very expensive drugs that didn’t exist when Medicare Part D was introduced in 2006, it can quickly become unaffordable for many people.

-Here are three suggestions to help reduce your drug costs.
+Here are three suggestions to help reduce your out-of-pocket drug costs.

 Each drug plan includes a formulary, or in plain English, a list of drugs that are covered under the policy.
 As you choose between and among Medicare Part D plans or Medicare Advantage plans, it’s important to make sure that the medicines you need will be covered.
 Otherwise, you pay full price for your medicine.